GildedPleb/eslint-config-current-thing/README.md

 That said, there are some very compelling reasons to use this config above other configs:

 1. Please watch "[**Code is for Humans**](https://frontendmasters.com/teachers/kyle-simpson/code-is-for-humans/)" by Kyle Simpson, author of "[You Don't know JS](https://github.com/getify/You-Dont-Know-JS)".
 Tying the way that code is written to the way that the most people read it helps ensure that it is accessible for the most humans.
 A project which adheres to whatever the `current thing` is can be objectively certain that the _most developers in the entire ecosystem_ will be somewhat comfortable approaching it.
 This makes debugging, contributing, using, understanding, and sharing code easier.
 No one will be 100% happy with the linting results (what else is new?), but this at least provides some basis to ease developer ramp up time with any particular project or JS code base.
-Linting React code as React Native code sounds dumb at first, but its really no different from using a superset of React, which is the exact same pattern as Typescript and JS, by putting tighter limits on the code, it makes it more reusable.
+Linting React code as React Native code sounds dumb at first, but its really no different from using a superset of React, which is the exact same pattern as Typescript and JS, by putting tighter limits on the code, it makes it more accessible to a wide range of participants.

 1. It adds a "higher-authority" or "single source of truth" to config discussions--which is not just someone else's opinion, but aggregate opinion at large, as it spreads across use cases.
 And as such, it better arbitrates disagreement.
 Many rules offer links to justification, and it's hard to argue that more learning about JS is bad.